 3.3 Modular hydrogel stiffness modification

 Cells experience the mechanical properties of their surrounding microenvironment through mechanotransduction, and it is well known that the mechanical properties of the cellular environment can have a significant effect on cell behaviour 71.
-Therefore, to assess the material stiffness of the scaffold pre- and post- CaCl2, oscillatory rheology was performed.
+Therefore, to assess the material properties of the scaffold pre- and post- CaCl2, oscillatory rheology was performed to determine the relative magnitude of the storage modulus, (which we refer to as stiffness for clarity), as a comparative measure.
 Hydrogels were subject to a frequency sweep within the linear viscoelastic range and analysed for storage modulus at 1 Hz (6.87 rad s-1) to compare mechanical properties.
 Two conditions were assessed.
 The first was post-printing.
 To simulate the printing process, materials were manually extruded onto the rheometer plate through the printing apparatus at the minimum pressure required to reach extrusion, and this condition was termed “control”.
 The second condition was post-printing and post-CaCl2 exposure.
 Materials were extruded as previously; however, deposited materials were collected into a well plate.
 Extruded samples were then exposed for 10 minutes to CaCl2 and briefly rinsed with buffer before being transferred to the rheometer plate.
 This condition was termed “post-CaCl2”.